EU Blue Card, Opportunity Card, and study-to-work options

 Status

-A more dashboard-like read of pathways, eligibility, timing, and practical next actions.
+A simple summary of options, eligibility, timing, and practical next actions.

 Skilled worker